 Despite doing the jobs previously held by men, women rarely earned even 50% of the wages of those males.

-While women’s employment was encouraged during the war, once the war ended in 1945, federal and civilian policies replaced the women in the workplace with the men returning from the military; the women were expected to give up their jobs.
-This despite surveys from the Women’s Bureau reporting that 75 percent of women planned to continue work postwar and 84 percent of women employed in manufacturing preferred to keep their jobs.
-Nonetheless, the work done by the women on the home front during the war opened doors for women in the workplace more generally and had a profound effect on women in the job market from the war going forward.
+While women’s employment was encouraged during the war, once the war ended in 1945, federal and civilian policies replaced the women in the workplace.
+With the men returning from the military, the women were expected to give up their jobs.
+This is despite the fact that surveys from the Women’s Bureau reported that 75 percent of women were planning to continue their work post-war.
+In manufacturing specifically, this number jumped to 84 percent of women.
+Nonetheless, the work done by the women on the home front during the war opened doors for women across the workforce, and had a profound effect on women in the job market from the war going forward.
 As a result of their commitment, the women on the home front opened many occupations to women that had previously been deemed to be “men’s work.”

 HUMAN COMPUTERS